-- (3) Place of residence and personal ties to agriculture: Increased urbanization has led to broader food systems and diversified diets (Thyberg and Tonjes, 2016), which may lead to a detachment from food production methods.
-Some studies report that people living in urban areas generate a larger amount of food waste compared to people living in rural areas (Cecere et al., 2014; Secondi et al., 2015).
-In a similar vein, it can be argued that people with personal ties to agriculture (e.g. having grown up on a farm) may have a better understanding of the origins of the food they consume; the lack of such ties may render people unfamiliar with food production and thus increase the generation food of waste (Parfitt et al., 2010; Thyberg and Tonjes, 2016).
-Thus, we propose that: - H3a: People living in rural areas exhibit a higher degree of food waste knowledge compared to those living in urban areas. - $H{3b}$ : People with personal ties to agriculture exhibit a higher degree of food waste knowledge compared to those without such ties. - (4) Engagement in initiatives against food waste: As the topic of food waste grows increasingly popular, several initiatives have been launched by non-profit organizations, consumers, and retailers alike.
-Aschemann-Witzel et al. (2017) categorize these initiatives into three groups given their goals and features: information and capacity building, redistribution, and retail and supply chain alteration.
+(3) Place of living and personal ties to agriculture: Increased urbanization has led to broader food systems and diversified diets (Thyberg & Tonjes, 2016), which may lead to a detachment from food production methods.

+Some studies report that people living in urban areas generate a larger amount of food waste compared to people living in rural areas (Cecere, Mancinelli, & Mazzanti, 2014; Secondi, Principato, & Laureti, 2015).
+In a similar vein, it can be argued that people with personal ties to agriculture (e.g. having growing up on a farm), may have a better understanding of the origins of the food they consume; the lack of such ties may render people unfamiliar with food production and thus increase food waste generation (Parfitt et al., 2010; Thyberg urban areas.

+& Tonjes, 2016).
+Thus, we propose that

+H{3a} : People living in rural areas exhibit a higher degree of food waste knowledge compared to those living in those without such ties.

+H{3b} : People with personal ties to agriculture exhibit a higher degree of food waste knowledge compared to several initiatives have been launched by non-profit organizations, consumers, and retailers alike.
+Aschemannand capacity building, redistribution, and retail and supply chain alteration.
 These initiatives can range from raising awareness to donating food to dumpster diving.
+On a consumer level, we hypothesize that

+(4) Engagement in initiatives against food waste: As the topic of food waste grows increasingly popular,

+Witzel et al. (2017) categorize these initiatives into three groups given their goals and features: information

-On a consumer level, we hypothesize that: - H4: People who actively engage in initiatives against food waste exhibit a higher degree of food waste knowledge compared to those without such engagement. - (5) Food waste prevention knowledge and behavior: As human food waste is largely generated at the consumer level (Monier et al., 2010), it can be sensible to examine consumers' knowledge of and behavior regarding the actions that can be undertaken on a personal level to decrease or prevent the generation of food waste such as cooking leftovers or pickling fruit and vegetables.
-Thus, we argue that: - $H_5$ : There is a positive relationship between food waste prevention knowledge and food waste prevention behavior. - (6) Social desirability bias: On an individual level, consumers' food waste generation is visible only to the members of the same household and difficult to measure in great detail.
+- H_4 : People who actively engage in initiatives against food waste exhibit a higher degree of food waste knowledge compared to those without such engagement. - (5) Food waste prevention knowledge and behavior: As human food waste is largely generated on the consumer level (Monier et al., 2010), it can be sensible to examine consumes' knowledge of and behavior regarding the actions that can be undertaken on a personal level to decrease or prevent food waste generation such as cooking leftovers or pickling fruit and vegetables.
+Thus, we argue that - H5: There is a positive relationship between food waste prevention knowledge and food waste prevention behavior. - (6) Social desirability bias: On an individual level, consumers' food waste generation is visible only to the members of the same household and difficult to measure in great detail.
 To address this, researchers often have to rely on self-reported consumer behavior.
-This can lead to distorted results depending on the mode in which a consumer survey is administered.
-For self-reported behavior, consumers can be prone to respond in a socially desirable manner especially if no anonymity is given (Grimm, 2010).
+This can lead to distorted results depending on the mode a consumer survey is administered in.
+For self-reported behavior consumers can be prone to respond in a socially desirable manner especially if no anonymity is given (Grimm, 2010).
 To understand the extent of this social desirability bias, we opted for a two-fold study administration online and face to face (F2F).
-To contrast this, consumers' knowledge of general food waste facts (e.g. quantities, initiatives, origins) was tested as this does not provide an opportunity for respondents to display themselves in a favorable light.
-Therefore, we hypothesize that: - $H{6a}$ : Respondents who participated in the survey F2F exhibit a higher degree of self-reported food waste prevention knowledge compared to respondents who participated in the survey online. - $H{6b}$ : Respondents who participated in the survey F2F exhibit a higher degree of self-reported food waste prevention behavior compared to respondents who participated in the survey online. - $H{6c}$ : Respondents who participated in the survey F2F reported a greater food waste knowledge compared to respondents who participated in the survey online.
+To contrast this, consumers' knowledge of general food waste facts (e.g. quantities, initiatives, origins) is tested as this does not provide an opportunity for respondents to display themselves in a favorable light.
+Therefore, we hypothesize that - H{6a} : Respondents who participated in the survey F2F exhibit a higher degree of self-reported food waste prevention knowledge compared to respondents who participated in the survey online. - H{6b}: Respondents who participated in the survey F2F exhibit a higher degree of self-reported food waste prevention behavior compared to respondents who participated in the survey online. - H{6c} : There is no significant difference in food waste knowledge between respondents who participated in the survey F2F and respondents who participated in the survey online.